Bondok6/Awesome-Books/README.md

 # Awesome-Books

-> ### In this project, I built a basic website that allows users to add/remove books from a list.
+> ### In this project, I built a basic website that allows users to add/remove books from a book list.

 https://user-images.githubusercontent.com/45231276/148695534-f89a450a-6a6b-4f45-b180-1c27b0161bb7.mp4